gem-pasteur/Integron_Finder/README.md

                         The path to a file where the topology for each replicon is specified
-  -V, --version         show program's version number and exit
+  -V, --version         show program's version number and exit --mute                mute the log on stdout.(continue to log on
+                        integron_finder.out)

 Output options:
   --pdf                 For each complete integron, a simple graphic of the